 We have recently seen another high-profile case in the media involving alleged sexual harassment in the workplace.
 This time, Fox News is making its own news headlines involving sexual harassment claims.
 A former female news anchor and other women are saying top news chief, Roger Ailes, allegedly made improper comments and sexual advances towards them while they worked at the cable news network.

 Sexual harassment is a horrible thing and can happen at a large news organization, as well as a small mom-and-pop company.
 Sexual harassment is a form of sex discrimination under Title VII of the Civil Rights Act of 1964.
-Sexual harassment can involve uninvited sexual advances, asking for sexual favors, and sexually suggestive spoken or physical conduct.
-Often the reaction the harassment will impact an employee’s position or employment in the company.
+Sexual harassment can involve uninvited sexual advances or touching, asking for sexual favors, and sexually suggestive spoken, obscene gestures, sexual comments, or physical conduct.
+Often the reaction to the harassment will impact an employee’s position or employment in the company.
 It can create an intimidating or offensive workplace atmosphere.
-Sexual harassment in the workplace is illegal, and you should speak with an employment attorney immediately if you are experiencing it.
+Sexual harassment in the workplace is illegal, and you should speak with an NYC employment attorney immediately if you are experiencing it.

 Quid Pro Quo is sexual harassment that happens when a superior or authority figure requests sexual favors or a sexual relationship in exchange for not terminating an employee.
 It can also take the form of an exchange for benefits, such as increased pay or a promotion within the company.
 Sometimes sexual harassment can create a hostile environment for the victim.
 He or she has to deal with sexual comments, jokes, graphic pictures, and other offensive material in the workplace.
 When any form of sexual harassment happens, it is wrong and illegal.
 You should seek the advice of a qualified employment attorney and learn your rights.